cchesser/che55er-site/content/projects.md

 ---
 title: projects
-subtitle: other things that I work on
+description: other things that I work on
+showDate: false
+showReadingTime: false
+showWordCount: false
-comments: false
+showZenMode: false
 ---

+Other things that I work on...

 ## jvmperf.net - Java Performance Workshop